 Imagine how sweet the affirmation of faith was to the person who told the crowd to sit.
 No doubt it blew the minds of everyone who saw the miraculous provision, but the thrill of faith-based security that comes after acting on that faith is unlike anything else.

 Jesus doesn’t have to let us be a part of His work, but He does because He wants us to encounter His goodness and love firsthand.
-When we obey, we get to experience what it’s like to be a part of the winning team — Team Jesus.
+When we obey, we get to experience what it’s like to be a part of the winning team.
+Our team at Eleváre works to bring a new twist to Christian jewelry.
+The heartbeat of our company is to be a voice and ambassador for God's work, not any of ours... bringing your voice to life through fashion.